 Not strictly ice but damn these look super cool.
 Normally called whiskey stones due to that fact they are marketed towards whiskey drinkers that don’t want their expensive single malt diluted with water.
 But surprisingly, it’s whiskey connoisseurs that you’ll normally hear giving ice stones a thumbs down.
 Although I’m sure they’ll still agree with me that they look super cool.

 The main reason for this negative attitude towards whiskey stones is to do with the fact most serious whiskey drinkers want their drink at room temperature, and may even favor a splash of water to dilute the drink and open up the flavors.
-Others complain about the fear the stones will chip either their glass or their teeth, the fact they need cleaned after being used and even that after they have had a drink they are stuck with these solid cubes still in their glass.
+Others complain about the fear the stones will chip either their glass or their teeth, the fact they need cleaning after being used and even that after they have had a drink they are stuck with these solid cubes still in their glass.

 Yes, all these points are valid but I have never had a problem with either cleaning, chipping or having whiskey stones in my empty glass – the glass being empty is generally a bigger issue for me 🙂 Maybe I am blinded by the perceived cool points these little beauties give me.
 Maybe the cool kids of the whiskey connoisseur club are right.
 Either way, I have whiskey stones and I like them.
 If you want some then I’d recommend these.

 You now know all the classic styles of ice but you don’t need to just use water.
 Flavoring your ice not only makes a drink look stunning, if the right flavors are used it will also add a little extra taste to the drink.
 Surprisingly you don’t see flavored ice much when out drinking at a bar.
 But when making cocktails for yourself and friends there is no excuse.
 The options are so numerous this section could be a whole article on its own.